headshot2017/re-plants-vs-zombies/README.md

 | Nintendo Switch | sdmc:/switch/PlantsvsZombies | Works on yuzu (after compiling all definitions).
 Ryujinx crashes on boot.
 Real hardware works but has problems with textures after a while |
 | Nintendo 3DS    | sdmc:/3ds/PlantsvsZombies    | In development, might not have enough memory for Old 3DS, might barely work on New 3DS (Crashes during title screen loading)               |

+To play the game, you need the game data from PvZ GOTY.
+Copy "main.pak" and the "properties" folder to the path where the re-plants-vs-zombies executable is (or one of the above data paths for console ports).

+Alternatively, you could use a PvZ .pak extractor tool and use extracted data instead of main.pak, but that's up to you

 Original README continues below

 # re-plants-vs-zombies